Golf Tutorials

 The good news?
 You can fix this.
 It’s not about overhauling your entire swing overnight.
 It's about building a solid foundation and making small, intentional adjustments.
 Let's start from the ground up.

-Your address position pre-sets the success of your swing.
+Your address position presets the success of your swing.
 A poor setup forces you to make compensations later on, which kills consistency.
 For the driver, we need to make a few specific adjustments you wouldn't make with an iron.

 Ball Position is Non-Negotiable

 With a driver, you want to hit the ball on a slight upswing.
 To do this, your ball position must be forward in your stance.
-Imagine a line running from your golf ball to your feet, it should align with the inside of your lead heel (your left heel fonr a righty).
+Imagine a line running from your golf ball to your feet, it should align with the inside of your lead heel (your left heel for a righty).

 • Pro Tip: After you take your stance, place your driver head behind the ball and then hold another club from your chest down to the ground.
 That club should be in the center of your body, well behind the golf ball.